doableware/djongo/docs/docs/get-started.md

       ```
    MongoDB 3.6 or higher is required.

-## Dear Supporter
+## Support

 [![Djongo Support](/djongo/assets/images/support.png)](https://www.patreon.com/nesdis/)

 I am inundated daily with your appreciation, queries and feature requests for Djongo.
 Djongo has grown into more than a simple hobby project of an individual developer.
-To sustain this effort, I have decided to turn to you.
+To sustain this effort, I have decided to follow an organized approach.

-Visit my [Patreon page](https://www.patreon.com/nesdis/) to understand the different levels of support and services you can get from me.
+Visit my [Patreon page](https://www.patreon.com/nesdis/) to understand the different levels of support and to make requests.

 ## How it works